Last Updated: June 30, 2021

 Premium Plus 2 TB

 pCloud is a cloud storage and syncing service known for its advanced security, competitive pricing, and unique features.
-The generous 10GB of free space and lack of speed limitations for free accounts drive in a lot of users.

 But is this the best personal cloud storage for you?